divshot/docs/guides/environment-domains.md

 ## Setting up DNS

-Once you've added the custom domain to your app, you will need to create a `CNAME` pointing your domain to `your-app.divshot.io`.
-If you've already added the custom domain using the command line tool, you should be able to see your site up and running immediately!
+Once you've added the custom domain to your environment, you will need to create a `CNAME` pointing your domain to `[environment].your-app.divshot.io`.
+If you've already added the domain using the command line tool, you should be able to see your site up and running immediately!

-**Note that we don't yet support custom domains on non-production environments, you must CNAME to `[environment].your-app.divshot.io`.**

-In place of `[environment]`, set either [development] or [staging]
+In place of `[environment]`, set either [development] or [staging].

 * [Guides for Namecheap, GoDaddy, Enom, and more!](http://docs.divshot.com/guides/domains/registrars)